vschwaberow/npwg/README.md

 # npwg - Secure Password Generator

 npwg is a secure password generator written in Rust.
-With npwg, you can easily generate strong and random passwords to protect your online accounts.
+With npwg, you can easily generate strong and random passwords or passphrases to protect your online accounts.

 ## Features

 - Generate passwords with custom length
-- Support various character sets (digits, lowercase letters, uppercase letters, symbols)
+- Support various predefined character sets
-- Allow excluding specific characters
-- Allow forcing the inclusion of specific characters
 - Generate multiple passwords at once
+- Generate diceware passphrases
+- Avoid repeating characters in passwords
 - Display statistics about the generated passwords

 ## Installation